filecoin-project/devgrants/rfps/new-wave-3-rfps.md

   - [VM research - Improving state tries](#vm-research---improving-state-tries)
   - [Expert use of large data archives](#expert-use-of-large-data-archives)

+We also accept **Open Grant Proposals** where you can suggest your own Filecoin project idea.
+See the [Open Proposal template](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md) for more info.

+&nbsp;

 ------

 ## *High priority RFP ideas*

+&nbsp;

 ### Storage client application with erasure coding and basic PGP